 - We will provide you with a planter box as part of the agreement.

-- You will need to provide the soil and plants to go into the box.
+- You will need to provide the plants.

 - You must maintain your planter boxes and the area immediately surrounding it.